 These rates are calculated on an ongoing basis by GCA and any charge or benefit will be incorporated into the price of your position on the next value date.

-The adjustment varies dependent on the currency pair, the applicable rate in the interbank markets according to the period of rollover, the size of the position and the GCA spread that is applied.
+The adjustment varies dependent on the rollover swap points of currency pair, the size of the position, the direction of the trade and the GCA spread that is applied.

 15.6 Rolling CFDs